Typical for March, the reseeding poppies are the biggest showboats in my garden at the moment.

 But I suppose the flowers are tolerable when there’s not much else blooming.
 And blue oat grass in the background makes anything look good.

 A lot of the self-sowers like Orlaya grandiflora are just getting revved up.

 Nasturtiums are mostly pulled out and composted to give some of the other volunteers runnning room.

 Not for lack of trying, but this is the best photo I could get of a very promising salvia, what Annie’s Annuals & Perennials sold as Salvia flava.
 The photo on her website is much better.

 I really, reeeally hope it likes my garden.

 The front garden has very little but dyckias in bloom, which is actually reassuring since if any of the agaves bloom, it means their demise isn’t far behind.

 Euphorbia rigida, claiming quite a bit of the roadway just outside the kitchen door, also claims all the bees’ attention.
 Always lots of good bee watching here.

-We have Carol at May Dreams Gardens to thank for inducing us to keep these monthly records of our gardens.
+May Dreams Gardens to thank for inducing us to keep these monthly records of our gardens.
 I can now easily check back to March 2013 and see what plants I’ve since killed or evicted, not to mention potentially discover some sort of pattern to the erratic blooming habits of Scilla peruviana, which seems to have taken this year off after blooming in 2013.